 We know, it’s a chore and a lot of times forgetful after brushing if rushing out the door or heading to bed.
 However, flossing can help you remove food particles and other detrimental substances that brushing regularly cannot.
 Flossing allows you to reach deep between your teeth where the toothbrush bristles cannot reach or even mouthwash cannot wash away.
 We recommend flossing at least once a day.

 Although these beverages contain a high level of phosphorous, which is a necessary mineral for a healthy mouth, too much phosphorous can deplete the body’s level of calcium.
 This causes dental hygiene problems such as tooth decay and gum disease.
 It is best to choose beverages like milk, which helps strengthen teeth and build stronger enamel, giving you a healthy, beautiful smile and water which hydrates your body longer than sugary drinks.

 4. Consume Calcium and other Vitamins that are good for the body

 You need plenty of calcium for your teeth.
 It is essential for the teeth as well as your bones.
 It is better to drink milk, fortified orange juice and to eat yoghurt, broccoli, cheese, and other dairy products.
 You can also take a calcium supplement, taking different doses according to your age and necessity as per prescription.

 You should visit your dentist at least twice a year to have a full hygiene treatment performed.
 Also at these appointments, a comprehensive exam is taken with x-rays to help detect and prevent future dental treatments from occurring.

-6. Use Mouthwash along side brushing and flossing
+6. Use Mouthwash alongside brushing and flossing

 Mouthwash can help maintain good breath as well as help maintain strong teeth.
-Mouthwash cannot do all the work but if your are already brushing, flossing, visiting the dentist and eating well, mouthwash is the cherry on top that will make your dental health great.
+Mouthwash cannot do all the work but if you are already brushing, flossing, visiting the dentist and eating well, mouthwash is the cherry on top that will make your dental health great.

 7. Clean your tongue